elliot35/sql-based-rag/README.md

 - Uses Llama to explain how the query was generated and what the result indicates.
 - Exposes the functionality via a FastAPI API (with auto-generated Swagger documentation).
 - Includes a simple Streamlit frontend for user interaction.
-- Supports both OpenAI and local LLama models
+- Supports both OpenAI and local Llama models.
-- Provides detailed explanations of query results
+- Provides detailed explanations of query results.
-- Handles complex database relationships and queries
+- Handles complex database relationships and queries.
-- Built with scalability and extensibility in mind
+- Built with scalability and extensibility in mind.
+- **New RAG Service**: Enhances query responses by allowing queries not only from structured databases but also from external knowledge bases in unstructured databases.
+- **Vectorized Similarity Check**: Powered by FAISS to pull the most relevant documents from external resources.
+- Supports both pure natural language to SQL and natural language to query plus RAG from external resources, enhancing query results and providing more in-depth analysis.

 ## Prerequisites